MrYsLab/gamerbit/README.md

     Reports are only generated when there is a state change, allowing you to craft event driven applications.

     Be cautious in crafting your callback function, since it is a blocking call.
 Keep it as short as possible.

-    If you wish to receive notification of multiple buttons being pressed simultaneously, increast the scans parameter to a value where multiple button presses are being reported.
+    If you wish to receive notification of multiple buttons being pressed simultaneously, increase the "scans" parameter to a value where multiple button presses are being reported.
 For example, to get notification of 2 buttons being pressed simultaneously, set scans to 4.